Choose another PM

 Curtin’s bids for a ministerial position were not supported by the Labor Caucus.
 He had again been suffering bouts of alcoholism and might have been ruled out by the teetotal Scullin, though Curtin’s drinking mate, Frank Anstey, was made Minister for Health.
 A backbencher, Curtin served on the parliament’s Joint Committee for Public Works.
 With Labor in government for the first time since WM Hughes had left the party in 1916, an ambitious program of reform seemed possible.
 These ambitions were quickly dashed by the onset of economic depression, signalled by the Wall Street crash in October 1929.

 Curtin supported the response advocated by Treasurer EG Theodore.
 Drawing on the work of Cambridge economist JM Keynes, Theodore argued for the government to take more interventionist expansionary measures to restart economic activity.
 Though this approach influenced the ‘New Deal’ policies of US President Franklin Roosevelt, in Australia it did not prevail.

 Hemmed in by private banks and British bond-holders, to whom Australia had become deeply indebted, the Scullin government fell back on orthodox austerity to cope with economic crisis.
 Theodore’s expansionary economic plan was thrown out in favour of a deflationary plan accepted by Scullin and the State Premiers in June 1931.
 The ‘premiers’ plan’ involved reductions in public service salaries, pensions and interest rates and increases in taxes.
 John Curtin and Frank Anstey both spoke out strongly against it, and called in vain for Labor to go to the polls to get endorsement for Theodore’s plan.

 With Joseph Lyons acting in Theodore’s place as Treasurer, a cautious path was followed.
-At the behest of the Bank of England, one of Australia's debtors, government expenditure was reined in, with the inevitable effect of worsening the widespread social hardship.
+At the behest of the Bank of England, one of Australia's creditors, government expenditure was reined in, with the inevitable effect of worsening the widespread social hardship.